Aveer didn't look at Aarav anymore.

 And in that small pause, the world around me fell quiet.

-I tried to look away, but the truth had already escaped, and there was no taking it back.
+He tried to look away, but the truth had already escaped, and there was no taking it back.

-"Every time I see you, I feel something I shouldn't," I continued, my words stumbling out like confessions.
 "Something I don't even understand.
-My heart.."
-I let out a dry laugh "...it forgets how to stay calm when you're around.
+My heart.." he let out a dry laugh "...it forgets how to stay calm when you're around.
 It's like you've become a part of my pulse."

-"I tried running away from it," I said quietly.
+"I tried running away from it," Aveer said quietly.
 "I tried to distract myself with Shivi, with anyone who wasn't you, but it never worked.
 Because when I laughed with her, it felt empty.
 When I talked to her, it felt wrong.
 Everything I've been doing these days… it's been a lie, Aarav.
 A lie I told myself because I was terrified of you.
 Of what I felt for you."

-"I don't love her," I said firmly.
+"I don't love her," he said firmly.
 "I never did.
 I thought maybe if I tried, I could forget you.
 But the truth is - I can't.
 I couldn't then, I can't now, and I don't think I ever will."

-He whispered, barely audible, "But are you sure, Aveer?
+Aarav whispered, barely audible, "But are you sure, Aveer?
 Are you sure you like me?
 I'm not good for you.

 I just keep breaking things."